vigneshr2306/vigneshr2306.github.io/_pages/about.md

 Welcome to my personal website!

-I'm a Graduate ECE student at [Northeastern University](https://www.northeastern.edu/) specializing in Computer Vision, Machine Learning and Algorithms.
+I am a Graduate ECE student at [Northeastern University](https://www.northeastern.edu/) specializing in Computer Vision, Machine Learning and Algorithms.
 In the past, I've worked as a Robotics & Advanced Development Intern at the [Vecna Robotics](https://www.vecnarobotics.com/){:target="\_blank"}.
 In 2020, I completed my Bachelor's of Engineering in Electrical and Electronics Engineering at [Anna University](https://www.annauniv.edu/){:target="\_blank"}.

 <!-- ### <span style="color:#ff4703">research interests</span> -->